chocolacula/easy_reflection_cpp/README.md

 It parses C++ source code for special attributes.
 In the most straightforward situation, you only need to mark an object by `[[er::reflect]]` attribute.
 All other work will be done by the code generation tool and reflection library.

-The main idea is to use kinda dynamic typing and **Run Time Type Checking** for some type agnostic operations, like copying or taking the name of a type.
+The main idea is to use kinda dynamic typing for some type agnostic operations, like copying or taking the name of a type.
 It makes it possible to determine a variable type and do the right job - print, serialize/deserialize.

 If you are curious about the details of how it works you can find them in [DEV article](https://dev.to/chocolacula/how-to-write-reflection-for-c-4527).